ricklakin/course-dbt/solutions/week_one.md

 ```

 ### Question 5
-On average, how many unique sessions do we have per hour?
+On average, how many unique sessions do we have per hour? <br>
 Answer: 16.33

 ```sql